ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

-  p_i                     = propensity of simulant and mother for exposure to lack of iron fortification (~uniform(0,1)) gestational_age_i       = gestational age of simulant drawn from GBD (in years) birthweight_gbd_i       = birthweight drawn from GBD for simulant age_i(t)                = the simulant's age at time t hb_gbd(age_i(t))        = hemoglobin level drawn from GBD for simulant
+  p_i                     = propensity of simulant and mother for exposure to lack of iron fortification (~uniform(0,1)) gestational_age_i       = gestational age of simulant drawn from GBD (in years) birthweight_gbd_i       = birthweight drawn from GBD for simulant iron_responsive_i       = whether individual is responsive to iron fortification age_i(t)                = the simulant's age at time t hb_gbd(age_i(t))        = hemoglobin level drawn from GBD for simulant
     # These times are both float('-inf') if simulant is covered in baseline